| | |

 Client’s GKE Cluster Ate Their Entire VPC: The Class E Rescue (Part 2)

-In Part 1, we diagnosed the crime scene: A production GKE cluster flatlined because its /20 subnet (4,096 IPs) hit a hard ceiling at exactly 16 nodes.
+In Part 1, we diagnosed the crime scene: a production GKE cluster flatlined because its /20 subnet (4,096 IPs) hit a hard ceiling at exactly 16 nodes.

+The “official” consultant solution?
+Rebuild the VPC with a /16.
+The actual engineering solution?
+GKE Class E IP address space.
 If you are reading this, you likely don’t have the luxury of a maintenance window to tear down your entire networking stack.
 You need IPs, and you need them now.
 This is the field guide to the rescue operation.

 The Math: Why Your Subnet Disappeared